zachpmanson/notes/notes/Projects/Ochrs/Ochrs Syntax.md

 These can be displayed in the using the `ochrs:tags` function.

 These will be collated on the [[tags]] page.
 If any tags written in the Markdown source match the name of any individual page, that page (and its children) will all be assigned to that tag.
-See [[Notes/Software/Unix/Unix]] for this in action.
+See [[Unix]] for this in action.